 there is the footnote "z" next to the Greek word "en", which is translated into English as in.
 At the bottom of the page the foot note is explained as,

-were added to the original text by a later hand.
+were all added to the original text by a later hand.

-One is bound to ask why in the world would a Translator add such a significant phrase to the original text he was copying from.
-Isn't the answer evident?
-This copyist believed in the concept of the Trinity, and saw nothing wrong with injecting his theology into the text.
+One is bound to ask why in the world would a Translator add such a significant phrase to the original text he was copying from?
+But isn't the answer evident?
+This copyist evidently believed in the concept of the Trinity, and saw nothing wrong with injecting his theology into the text.

 But the paramount point for us to observe, is that without access to an earlier text by way of this Interlinear, we would have no way of knowing if the phrase was in the original text or not.
 We would of course assume it was, and construct our theology upon what we read.
 And this is exactly what millions of students have done, and this is precisely why there is so much confusion upon this and other subjects in the Bible.
 Few are willing to take the necessary time to explore and discover what lies beneath the Version from which they read.
 They are content to set back and lazily accept and believe what the preacher tells them the Bible says.

 We on the other hand have decided to answer back with a thunderous Hush!
 Let us see for ourselves, if we can, what the original inspiration was.